 In addition to utilizing the exercises mentioned above, these tips can also help you if you are having a hard time using your feet and ankles properly while lifting weights.

-Many people have a hard time with this at first, but, once they start applying these techniques, they find they are able to lift more weight in a more explosive manner.
+Many people have a hard time with this at first, but, once they start applying these techniques, they find they can lift more weight more explosively.

 Activate Your Feet